-State law requires all children of schooling age to be enrolled in school ("compulsory education") and state law requires that ECCS report any incidences of truancy.
-In addition, Esperanza Cyber Charter School places a high value on student participation and attendance.
+State law requires all children of schooling age to be enrolled in school ("compulsory education"), and state law requires that ECCS report any incidences of truancy.
+In addition, ECCS places a high value on student participation and attendance.
 Regular school attendance is a primary factor in a student's successful academic and social development and lays the groundwork for a successful and productive life beyond school.
 Frequent absences of pupils from regular learning experiences disrupt the continuity of the instructional process.
 The benefit of regular instructional time is demonstrated to be efficacious and cannot be entirely regained, even if lost.
-Consequently, many pupils who miss instructional time frequently experience great difficulty in achieving the maximum benefits of schooling.
+Consequently, many pupils who miss instructional time frequently experience great difficulty achieving the maximum benefits of schooling.

-The parent/guardian of a student who has exceeded the 6 or more unexcused absences will be invited to an Attendance Improvement Conference (AIC).
-The goal of this meeting is to work collaboratively to identify the underlying causes of the students' absences.
-The parent may be asked to provide further explanation and possibly documentation for the excessive absences.
+The parent/guardian of a student who has exceeded the six or more unexcused absences will be invited to an Attendance Improvement Conference (AIC).
+This meeting aims to work collaboratively to identify the underlying causes of the student's absences.
+In addition, the parent may be asked to explain and possibly document the excessive absences.

-Students enrolled in Cyber School are required to attend school for the same number of instructional days (180) and/or hours (990) as students who attend a traditional brick-and-mortar school.
-Attendance is taken each day that the Cyber School is open; though students can continue working on days when the school is not open (weekends, holidays, professional development days, etc.).
-ECCS does not usually close for snow days and although the School/Office may not be available for family/staff use, all classes may continue virtually as regularly scheduled and attendance will be taken.
+Students enrolled in Cyber School are required to attend school for the same instructional days (180) and hours (990) as those who attend a traditional brick-and-mortar school.
+Attendance is taken each day that the Cyber School is open, though students can continue working when the school is not open (weekends, holidays, professional development days, etc.).
+ECCS does not usually close for snow days.
+However, the School/Office may not be available for family/staff use; all classes may continue virtually as regularly scheduled, and attendance will be taken.